Sports Prototype and GT Racing 1978 to 1981

 Joest eventually sold the car to Gianpiero Moretti who ran it in IMSA.
 There it had the famous red-and-yellow MOMO colors and sponsorship by Penthouse magazine.
 Now that would make for a collectable model.

-World Championship for Makes and other European series 1981
+World Championship of Drivers and Makes 1981

 Place